PicturElements/lib/pkg/color/doc/color.md

 Color.parseRGBA(src: string): number[]
 ```

 Parses an RGBA string (e.g. `rgba(1, 2, 3, 0.5)`, `rgba(1 2 3 / 0.5)`) and returns a clamped RGBA array.
 If no alpha channel is found, `1` (full opacity) is used instead.
-If it fails to parse the string, an empty RGBA array (all zeroes) is returned, and a warning is emitted.
+If string parsing fails, an empty RGBA array (all zeroes) is returned, and a warning is emitted.

 #### Color.parseRGB